jeffreybergier/Previous-Fork/readme.previous.txt

   > The zlib compression library (https://www.zlib.net)
     This is required for using libpng.
   > The libpng PNG reference library (http://www.libpng.org)
-    This is required for printing to files.
+    This is required for printing to PNG files.
   > The pcap library (https://www.tcpdump.org or https://www.winpcap.org)
     This is required if networking via PCAP is preferred over SLiRP.